FFTYYY/RaanA/README.md

 ```

 ### A Complete Example
-Too run example quantization for llama2 on wikitext2 (and reproduce the result reported in the paper):
+To run example quantization for llama2 on wikitext2 (and reproduce the result reported in the paper):
 ```
 pip install raana
 git clone https://github.com/FFTYYY/RaanA